Updated: Mar 24

-For a short while there, I managed the taproom at one of our local hangouts, Second Line Brewing.
+For a short while there, I managed the taproom at one of our local breweries in New Orleans.
 My job was a mixture of inventory, managing bartenders, dealing with the bank, pouring beer, and most importantly, talking with our customers.
 I also spent quite a bit of time on the brew floor.
 I gained some great insights into the taproom aspect of breweries - some glaringly obvious to me and others that didn't become obvious until I had spent a lot of time slinging beer and chatting.
 Here's a quick list of things I learned.

 This one kind of surprised me, but it was instantly obvious.
-Let's say your beer list looks like this:
+Let's say your tap list looks like this:

 Afterglow - A Pale Ale with Mosaic hops, 5.8%

 Far Out - Juicy IPA dry hopped with Citra, 6.2%

 End of the Line - Barrel aged stout with local coffee, 7.6%

 7 out of 10 people will order their beer like this, "I'll take the pale ale", or "Can I get two of the stouts?"
 Not, "I'd like a Far Out".
 Why does this matter?
 It's just something to keep in mind.
 When you format the beer list, make it VERY obvious what the type of beer is, because that's what people know.
 Come up with clever names to attract attention.